cpitt/uglyhuffling/README.md

 UglyHuffling
 ============

-A simple and ugly (read don't judge me) Huffman compress and decompress written in c++ written for the final project my CS301 algorithms and complexity class.
+A simple and ugly (read don't judge me) Huffman compress and decompress written in c++ for the final project my CS301 algorithms and complexity class.

 THE ZIP301 FILE FORMAT